jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 things that would be otherwise unappealing to the common public: we interact through buttons, images, not like the console.
+(The World Wide Web is using the HyperText
+Transfer Protocol (HTTP).
+When we say protocol, it's how data will be interpreted).
 And then, we still wanted more: a dynamic website.
 And as you know, what we have today is a very sophisticated system